pyne/pyne/doc-src/source/doc/usersguide/workflow.rst

 this method could compromise the physics of the solution and is then undesirable.
 However, in other instances, this solution is very logical.
-One particularly significant example is if different volumes were modeled with different unit system.
+One particularly significant example is if different volumes were modeled with different unit systems.
 For example, one volume/part might have been model in [in] while its neighbor was modeled in [cm];
 while the surfaces may be nearly coincidence, rounding errors might prevent coincidence from occurring.
 A simple change to one dimension